Mulpeter91/Github-Actionman/README.md

 # Getting Started with Github Action Workflows

 This article gives a brief introduction to the concepts and syntax of github actions.
-While the official documentation of github actions is comprehensive, the aim of this article is to help avoid those early learning mistakes.
+While the [official documentation](https://docs.github.com/en/actions) of github actions is comprehensive, the aim of this article is to help avoid those early learning mistakes.

-## Some Context
+## Context

 Github actions is a platform to automate developer workflows.
 It was built to reduce the organisational burden attached to large open-source community driven repositories.
 This burden would manifest in the form